heavywatal/esb-hpc/content/admin.md

     [metal-sokendai](https://groups.google.com/forum/#!forum/metal-sokendai):
     "Manage" => "Direct add members".
     Message example:

     ```
     Your email address has been registered to metal-sokendai mailing list.
     Various notifications such as server maintenance and updates will be delivered.
     You can also post questions and requests here.
     ```

-1. Send an email to the new user:
+1. Send an email to them:

     ```
     Dear ______,